Entrant FAQs

 Head for Gate 2 or Gate 7

 Have your ticket ready.
-Phone screen bright and clear, or bring a printed one
+Keep your phone screen bright and clear, or bring a printed copy

-Pick the right lane: Pre-Purchased, Platinum Fastlane, Buy on the Day or Already Wristbanded
+Choose the correct lane: Pre-Purchased, Platinum Fastlane, Buy on the Day or Already Wristbanded

 Commercial & Media FAQs

 Media accreditation is available only to working media photographers, videographers and journalists.
-Application dates will be announced closer to the event, so keep an eye on the Summernats website and socials for updates.
+Application dates will be announced closer to the event, so keep an eye on the Summernats website and social channels for updates.

 Still Need Help?